Identification, Images, & Information

 Long pronotum (longer than mesonotum) usually evident.
 Head attachment (pronotal collar) very high, in the same plane as the dorsal surface of the thorax.
 Three submarginal cells in forewing (may be visible with clear photo).
 Six of the species are marked with bright orange and some are mostly orange.
 Females are sometimes identifiable in the field.
 All males are completely black and usually not identifiable in the field.

-As stated above this key is limited to the members of this genus known to occur east of the Mississippi.
-There are only two males known for four species (see below) and it should work for all four females.
-There are more diagnostic characters for Psorthaspis but I felt it unnecessary to cover them in the key, the first couplet should be sufficient in most of the east (beware Epipompilus in southern Florida.
+The following key to the species of Psorthaspis has been adapted from existing keys.(3) This key primarily treats females and is divided between those species known to occur east of the Mississippi River, those occurring in the central US, and those occurring in the western US.
+There are only two males known among the eastern species (see below), and no males from west of the Mississippi River are treated.
+There are more diagnostic characters for Psorthaspis but I felt it unnecessary to cover them in the key as the first couplet should be sufficient in most of the east (beware Epipompilus in southern Florida).

 1a.
 Pronotum rather short, usually much shorter than mesonotum; pronotal collar depressed, usually on a much lower plane than the vertex of the thoracic dorsum; often with a tarsal comb.............................(Pompilini, not covered in this key)